-What school will do next?
+What school will do next

-- The school will keep a record of the bullying incident. - The class teacher/anti-bullying champion will investigate the incident and report back their findings to the child and their parents along with any actions to take place. - The school will keep an eye on the child/ren and keep in touch with the parents about any improvements or ongoing issues. - Both parties will be offered support and ways to change their behaviour.
-If follow up action is required then support may be put in place e.g. weekly/fortnightly meetings, peer support/a buddy, things to do at break/lunch times so they are not alone or ELSA.
+- The school will keep a record of the bullying incident, including prejudice-related incidents. - The class teacher/anti-bullying champion will investigate the incident and report back their findings to the child and their parents along with any actions to take place. - The school will keep an eye on the child/ren and keep in touch with the parents about any improvements or ongoing issues. - Both parties will be offered support and ways to change their behaviour.
+This includes restorative justice approaches such as working on ways to avoid a repeat of the situation with all parties involved.
+If follow up action is required then support may be put in place eg. weekly/fortnightly meetings, peer support/a buddy, things to do at break/lunch times so they are not alone or ELSA.

-Recording bullying and evaluating the policy

-(Information for parents)
+Recording bullying and evaluating the policy (Information for parents)

-How bullying is recorded
+How bullying is recorded...